Welcome to Three Pines! I hope you are getting as much pleasure from reading the books as I am from writing them.

 Lots of exciting things happening.
 If you'd like to follow along, feel free to either join me on Facebook, or sign up for the newsletter.

 There is also the site, Gamacheseries.com, a sort of virtual bistro where we discuss various themes and issues in the series.
 Among other features we have The Annotated Three Pines, Postcards from Three Pines, and the Cultural Inspirations for Three Pines.
 The merry minstrel of the virtual bistro, Paul Hochman, takes it one book at a time, and examines the art, literature, poetry, music, philosophy that informs the themes of the series.
+The newest addition to this feature is The Wisdom of Armand Gamache.

 I'm often asked two questions: should the books be read in order?
 And, what is the order?